 the right to adjust tariffs in the period between the periodic five-year tariff reviews according to a specified formula (see “Tariffs” below);

 the right to request an adjustment to its tariffs in the event of an occurrence which affects the economic and financial equilibrium of the contract.
-This term is a recognized concept under Brazilian law and its application has been successfully tested when the real was devaluated in January 1999; and
+This term is a recognized concept under Brazilian law and its application has been successfully tested when the Real was devalued in January 1999; and

 the right to receive compensation in the amount of the unamortized book value of its fixed assets in the event of unilateral termination of the concession contract without cause by ANEEL.